Best Flashlight for Backpacking and Night Hikes: Why you need one?

 What is your intended use for the best backpacking flashlight?
 Do you prefer a hands-free headlamp?
 Or do you prefer to hold it with your hand for more direction?

 Do you want rechargeable batteries or carry a few spares in your pack?
-What type of light is looking for?
-How bright or far does the light need to go.
+What type of light are you looking for?
+How bright or far does the light need to go?

 All are important factors when choosing the right flashlight.
 There are also a few other considerations to take like its durability in a fall.